Manual vs automatic reviews

 Last updated

-reviewOnPush is scalar with override semantics — the most-specific scope wins. allowManualInvocation is honoured only at the organization level; setting it on a project or repository scope has no effect.
+reviewOnPush uses override semantics — the most-specific scope wins. allowManualInvocation is stored with your configuration but the review engine does not yet read it; changing it has no effect on whether manual triggers are accepted.
 See Org, project, and repo settings hierarchy.

 Automatic reviews